List of West Coast Eagles coaches

 The West Coast Eagles are an Australian rules football team from Perth, Western Australia.
 It was founded in 1986, and had its first season in the Victorian Football League (VFL) the following year.
 The VFL was renamed the Australian Football League (AFL) in 1990 due to it being a national competition.
 Since entering the AFL, the West Coast Eagles have had seven senior coaches, as well as Jaymie Graham, who filled in for Adam Simpson for one game, and Jarrad Schofield, who was caretaker coach for the rest of the season (7 rounds) after Adam Simpson was sacked during the 2024 AFL season.
 As of the 30th of September 2024, Andrew McQualter is the new coach, making him the 7th official coach in the Club's history.

 In 2019, the West Coast Eagles joined the Western Australian Football League (WAFL) for the first time.
 They were forced to withdraw from that league in 2020 due to the AFL creating a rule that AFL-listed players cannot play in any state-based leagues, in response to the COVID-19 pandemic.
 West Coast have since rejoined the WAFL in 2021.
 West Coast's WAFL team has had two senior coaches.

 In 2020, the West Coast Eagles joined the AFL Women's.
-West Coast's AFLW team has had three senior coaches.
+West Coast's AFLW team has had four senior coaches, with the current coach Daisy Pearce.

 To qualify for this list, a coach must have coached the club in any regular season match or finals match.
 Pre-season matches, exhibition matches and other types of matches are not included.